It’s January 1, 2016. Always kind of a strange day. I mean, it is a day like any other day, right.

 - 2 tbsp apple cider vinegar (use a organic one that contains the 'mother' in the bottle)

-- Place the bones in a large, heavy stock pot.
+Place the bones in a large, heavy stock pot.
 Tie the fresh herbs together with kitchen twine.
 Add the vegetables, herbs, seasonings.
+Use a stock pot that can hold at least 6 quarts if not more.
+If you have a pot with an pasta cooking insert, this is a perfect time to use it.